fernandes-daniel/palindrome/README.md

 - Testing:
   Run ./test.sh
+  NOTE: Sometimes Sbt hangs while running sbt test.
+If this happens please run the tests on IntelijIDEA.

 - Running:
   Run ./runApi.sh to start off the Akka Http server and ./runUi.sh to start off the Node/React user interface